markstringer-dti/markstringer-dti.github.io/dti.md

 And here's the mistake that I've made repeatedly.
 I've used bad news as a way of trying to lower the status of the client.
 And let's just think about this in doctor or lawyer terms.
 Do you think that that would work?
 Of course, it doesn't work.
 It's a disaster.
 It makes the entire discussion about the client reasserting their authority.

 What's the solution?
 Never use how bad things are as a way of elevating your status.
 It will depend on the boss and the circumstances, what status they will tolerate from you.
-Some bosses very definitely want staff, all the time, they never relax.
-Some bosses want their staff to be almost like equals.
+Some bosses very definitely want the people who work for them to behave like people who work for them, all the time.
+They never relax.
+Some bosses want the the people who work for them to be almost like equals.
 It will take some experimentation to know exactly where the right point is with any given boss.
 What's always going to be difficult if you're a project manager and you're doing the job right is this.
 The right point for doing good things for the project is different from the "safe" point.
 Which is forlock tugging and just doing as you're told.
 That's the same as mopping the deck.
 It's the same safe-feeling but actually dangerous behaviour that we talked about when we talked about agreed activity.

 ## Timing
 I'm in the timing business.
 Delivering things on time.
 That's what I do.
 Right?
 Well.
 Right and wrong.
 Just because I'm in the timing business, doesn't mean that I can force my timings on the bosses.
 To force my timings on the bosses will always be seen by them as an attempt to lower their status.